Purple Carrot Farm

 History

 The Purple Carrot Farm has existed in many forms at the College.
 In the mid 1900s, it served as a victory garden, and students were required to work on the farm during food shortages.
-More recently, it has been student-led with a process-driven and experimental approach to small scale agriculture.
-Produce has been sold to the College's Dining Service to be incorporated into the meals prepared for the Dining Hall, and has also been sold to the College community from a cart stationed at Commons.
+More recently, it is a no-till 1.2 acre farm employing regenerative agriculture techniques and practices while taking an experimental student-inspired approach to small scale agriculture.
+Produce is sold to the College's Dining Service to be incorporated into the meals prepared for the Dining Hall year around.

 Getting Involved